ms-np/acme-web-design/development-strategy.md

 * Styling for the list items
 * Styling for the quote inputs

+## 7. media queries

+__As a site visitor, I want to use the company website on multiple devices__

+### Repo

+This user story was developed locally on a brach called `queries`
+The new branch was merged to `master` when the feature was finished.

+### CSS

+* Styling the page layout to adapt to the screen size
+  * Styling element classes
+  * Styling the header
+  * Styling the buttons
+  * Styling the newsletter and quote forms inputs

 ## Finishing Touches

 - Write final, complete README: